-Sony have confirmed that the PS5 is coming in holiday 2020, but there's still no word from Rockstar on what will probably end up being the most eagerly anticipated game on the console: GTA 6.
-However, while we've been awaiting confirmation, GTA 6 news has been leaked by many sources, some more believable than others.
+While Sony have announced that the PS5 is coming in 2020, there is still no word from Rockstar on what is already one of the most eagerly anticipated games ever: GTA 6.
+However, there has been plenty of supposed Grand Theft Auto 6 leaks from numerous sources, some more believable than others.

-It’s been six years since GTA 5 came out in 2013, but the first leaked information about the sequel came in late 2018, and there have been more in 2019, all claiming to reveal exciting details about the game.
+It’s been over six years since GTA 5 came out in 2013, but the first leaked information about the sequel came in late 2018, and there have been more in 2019 and beyond, all claiming to reveal exciting details about the game.

-These leaks have ranged from details about the protagonists to the story, the map location, the release date and more.
-It should come as no surprise that any GTA news, be it rumors or official, grabs headlines and only adds to the hype.
+These leaks have ranged from the protagonists to the story, the map location, the release date and more.
+It should come as no surprise that any GTA news, be it rumors or official, grabs headlines and only adds to the ever-building hype.

-Leaks though, are dubious by their nature.
+Leaks, of course, are dubious by their nature.
 Unless they come from the most credible of sources, they are often dubbed fakes.
-A lot of them will be just that, with people trying to grab attention or being misinformed.
+A lot of them will be just that, with people trying to grab attention or simply being misinformed.

 Even the three examples below contradict each other in ways, proving that they should be looked with scepticism.
-Nevertheless, here are the three most believable GTA 6 leaks so far.
+Nevertheless, here are the four most believable GTA 6 leaks so far.

 Let’s start with the leak that appears to be the most realistic.
 Surprisingly, it came all the way back in December 2018 and focused mostly on details surrounding the now confirmed PlayStation 5.

-At the time there had been nothing confirmed about Sony’s next generation console.
-Fast forward more than 10 months later and everything the leaker said has, so far, come true.
+At the time there had been nothing confirmed about Sony’s next-generation console.
+More than a year has passed and everything the leaker said has, so far, come true.

 The details they shared weren’t simple things such as the console’s name, its color, etc – they were detailed specs and features.
-The post from Pastebin, didn't just focus on the PS5, though.
+The post, from Pastebin, covered more than just the PS5, though.

 There were also details about potential game releases, too, one of those being Grand Theft Auto 6.
 The leak simply stated: “GTA 6 Holiday 2020 most probably, not hearing anything PS4 related (hearing that Sony is paying huge money to secure one month time exclusive for PS5).”

-Given that we are approaching November 2019, a holiday 2020 release date for GTA 6 is becoming less and less likely.
-After all, GTA 4 was released more than a year after the first trailer emerged and Rockstar announced GTA 6 more than two years before it came out.
-So if past form is anything to go by, we might have to wait a little longer than the leaker suggests.
+Given that we are already in 2020, a release date of this year for GTA 6 is becoming less and less likely.
+After all, GTA 4 was released more than a year after the first trailer emerged and Rockstar announced GTA 5 more than two years before it came out.
+So if history is anything to go by, we might have to wait a little longer than the leaker suggests.

-However, just because GTA games have always had a relatively long lead time after being announced, that doesn’t mean it will always be this way, and this leak will give fans at least some optimism that we could yet see Grand Theft Auto 6 being released alongside the PS5.
+However, just because GTA games have always had a relatively long lead time after being announced, that doesn’t mean it will always be this way, and this leak will at least give fans some optimism that we could see Grand Theft Auto 6 released alongside the PS5.

-The post went on to reveal more rumors about where the game will be set: “Been hearing rumors about Miami and New York, so two big cities but I’m not sure if that’s 100% true.”
+The post went on to discuss where the game will be set: “Been hearing rumors about Miami and New York, so two big cities but I’m not sure if that’s 100% true.”
 This coincides with a December 2019 GTA 6 leak which also states there will be two big cities.

-This is interesting for two reasons – firstly, the leaker admits that they aren’t 100% sure whether the locations are correct, which, if anything, suggests a degree of humility.
+This “PS5 leak” is interesting for two reasons – firstly, the leaker admits that they aren’t 100% sure whether the locations are correct, which, if anything, suggests a degree of humility.
 That makes them stand out from from the traditional leaker who tends to say that they know something to be 100% true.
 This is certainly not proof that the leak is legitimate, but it’s certainly an interesting talking point when debating it.

-They also claim the game to be based on just two big cities, which, interestingly, corroborates with the final leak in this article.
-It does contradict our next leak though…
+Their claim of two big cities also corroborates with the third leak in this article.
+It does contradict the next leak though…

 This is one of the more unique ways to leak information and given its subtlety, it does come across as authentic.
-However, it does contradict the above leak, which based on the track record of the others is the most believable to date.
+However, it also contradicts the above leak, which based on the track record of the others is the most believable to date.

 Glassdoor is a website that allows verified employees of a particular company to leave a review of their employment experience with them.
 In this case, an apparently disgruntled Rockstar employee left a rather scathing review of their time with the company.